Copyright Infringement Notification

 After we send out the counter-notification, the claimant must then notify us within 10 business days that the claimant has filed an action seeking a court order to restrain you from engaging in infringing activity relating to the material on one of FSF’s site.
 If we receive such notification we will be unable to restore the material.
 If we do not receive such notification, generally we will reinstate the material.

-Please also be advised that in appropriate circumstances we terminate repeat infringers.
+Please also be advised that we may terminate the accounts of repeat infringers.

 Copyright © 2012 Free Software Foundation, Inc.